 Canon M100 versus Fujifilm X-E3

 The Canon EOS M100 and the Fujifilm X-E3 are two digital cameras that were announced, respectively, in August 2017 and September 2017.
 Both the M100 and the X-E3 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon M100 and the Fujifilm X-E3.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M100 – represents the basis for the calculations across all the size and weight measures).